Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Sedimentation and Dispersion

-The $\alpha$ dependence of the diffusivities changes when the other parameters changes. \Cref{fig:Dxy}(c) shows the effects of the particle shape, represented by the aspect ration $r$, and \cref{fig:Dxy}(d) shows the effect of the external force, represented by the sedimentation Péclet number $\beta_0$.
-The maximum diffusivity takes place around the same value of $\alpha$ for both prolate and oblate spheroids, as well as for both horizontal and vertical diffusivities. \Cref{fig:Dxy}(e) and (f) shows the maximum diffusivity as a function of $r$ (from \cref{fig:Dxy}(c)) and of $\beta_0$ (from \cref{fig:Dxy}(d)), respectively.
+The $\alpha$ dependence of the diffusivities changes when the other parameters changes.
+The maximum diffusion coefficients $D_\mathrm{max}$ are defined as the peak values of the black lines in \cref{fig:Dxy}\,(b).
+The maximum diffusivity takes place around the same value of $\alpha \sim 2$ for both prolate and oblate spheroids, as well as for both horizontal and vertical diffusivities.
+Note that the maximum diffusivity at non-vanishing $\alpha$ exceeds the classical Taylor dispersion (at $\alpha=0$) due to the orientational preference of the particles.
+The maximum diffusivity itself varies with aspect ratio $r$ and sedimentation Péclet number $\beta_0$. \Cref{fig:Dxy}\,(c) and (d) show the maximum diffusivity as a function of $r$ and of $\beta_0$, respectively.
+The enhanced Taylor dispersion is larger than the Taylor dispersion without a centre offset and saturates at approximately $150\%$ of the dispersion without centre-offset.
+This implies that one can further enhance particle dispersion by tuning $\alpha$ to $\sim 2$, for example, by adjusting the mass distribution of the particles.